MaibornWolff/private-ens/README.md

 # Deploy and use ENS on a private chain
 The ENS system consists of a set of smart contracts that govern the storage of ENS domain to address, how domains are distributed, ownership changed, and resolved.
-The functionality for the ENS registry and registrar is from [@ensdomains/ens](https://github.com/ensdomains/ens).
+The functionality for the ENS registry and registrar is from [@ensdomains/ens](https://github.com/ensdomains/ens) and the resolver from [@ensdomains/resolver](https://github.com/ensdomains/resolvers).